-Fly to New Zealand While Staying Horizontal
+Fly to NZ while Staying Horizontal

 If you’re anything like me, you just can’t sleep on planes.
 I’m not a great sleeper as it is and no matter how hard I try, being stuck in an upright sitting position for hours at a time on a red eye flight just doesn’t give me a fulfilling REM cycle.